-If you've just joined JPMorganChase and are enrolling for the first time, you need to make your choices through the Benefits Web Center on My Health or by calling 1-844-ASK-JPMC.
+If you've just joined JPMorgan Chase and are enrolling for the first time, you need to make your choices through the Benefits Web Center on My Health or through the accessHR Contact Center.
 If you are a full-time employee, you need to make your choices within 31 days of your date of hire.
-If you are a part-time employee, you need to make your choices within 31 days prior to your coverage effective date.
+If you are a part-time employee, you need to make your choices within 31 days before becoming eligible.

-- If you are a full-time employee (regularly scheduled to work 40 hours per week), your coverage will begin meaning it will be effective on your date of hire, as long as you enroll within 31 days after your date of hire.
-For example, if you are hired on June 17, you have between June 17 and July 18 to make your enrollment elections, and these elections will be effective as of your date of hire. - If you are a part-time employee (regularly scheduled to work at least 20 but less than 40 hours per week), your benefits effective date will be the first of the month following your 60-day waiting period, and you will receive your enrollment materials within 31 days before becoming eligible for coverage.
-You need to enroll within 31 days before your effective date.
+- If you are a full-time employee (regularly scheduled to work 40 hours per week), you may receive information about benefits enrollment after accepting a position with JPMorgan Chase but before your hire date.
+Your coverage will begin on the first of the month after your hire date, as long as you enroll before your hire date or within 31 days after your hire date. - If you are a part-time employee (regularly scheduled to work at least 20 but less than 40 hours per week), your benefits effective date will be the first of the month following your 60-day waiting period, and you will receive your enrollment materials within 31 days before becoming eligible for coverage.
+You need to enroll within 31 days before your eligibility date.

-You can access your benefits enrollment materials online at My Health.
+You can access your benefits enrollment materials online at My Health > New Hire Information.

-If you are hired after October 1, you will be required to complete your newly eligible benefits enrollment elections for the current calendar year before making your enrollment elections for the subsequent calendar year.
+If you are hired after October 1, you will be required to complete your newly eligible benefits enrollment elections for the current calendar year before making your enrollment elections the subsequent calendar year.